serlo/serlo-editor-as-lti-tool/README.md

 $ yarn dev-image
 ```

-Now you can open the browser at localhost:8100 or localhost:8101.
+Now you can open the browser at `localhost:8100`.

 To publish a new docker image, just change the version at `package.json` and
 push to branch `staging`.